Aiding Vulpro in the protection, rehabilitation and re-release of Vultures in South Africa.

 Palm-nut Vulture - Gypohierax angolensis – Least Concern

-Thanks to your generous support, we are working with Vulpro to try and save critically endangered and endangered species from the brink of extinction.
-Our 2018 funding will go towards rehabilitating injured vultures with the intention to re-release.
+Thanks to your generous support, we have been working with Vulpro for several years now to try and save critically endangered and endangered species from the brink of extinction.
+Our 2018 funding went towards rehabilitating injured vultures with the intention to re-release.
 Released vultures are fitted with GPS trackers to monitor their distribution etc. Last November VulPro made history by releasing 35 captive bred and rehabilitated vultures.

 Where your money goes